-But sin entered to mar the perfection and separation would now be the familiar.
-Banished from the Garden to protect against eternal estrangement and weighted down with consequences of disobedience, Adam and Eve were given this hope: God spoke that a child from their union would come.
+But sin entered to mar the perfection and separation from God would now become their familiar.
+Banished from the Garden to protect against eternal estrangement and weighted down with the consequences of disobedience, Adam and Eve were given this hope: God spoke that a child from their union would come.
 This child would have his heel bruised but would one day, ultimately, crush the enemy that had been set loose.

 So, they waited.

-Time goes on and God calls a man named Abraham to go to a place that Abraham did not know of.
-While there, God promises to give him a great name, make a great nation out of his descendants and that through his people all the world would be blessed.
-Abraham heard and believed - So, he waited.
+Time goes on and God calls a man named Abram to go to a place that Abram did not know of.
+On the journey, God promises to give him a great name, Abraham, make a great nation out of his descendants, and that through his people all the world would be blessed.
+Abraham heard and believed.
+So, he waited.

-But the constant shedding of blood and the rituals of sacrifice are a daily reminder to the people that this is not the Garden, and this is not the same - So, they waited.
+But the constant shedding of blood and the rituals of sacrifice serve only as a daily reminder that this is not the Garden, and that this dwelling is not the same.

 The Bible continues and every page and every story speak of something greater that is to come.
 A Messiah, a Deliverer that would one day claim every spoken promise and fill the longing within the hearts of those dedicated to the LORD.

-This baby, Jesus Christ, grows into a man.
-He lives a perfect life, dies a sacrificial death, and is miraculously raised back to life.
+The Bible reveals that this baby, Jesus Christ, grew into a man.
+He lived a perfect life, died a sacrificial death, was buried, and then miraculously raised back to life.

 Then the agonizing happens.

-Jesus turns to his disciples, admonishes them to spread the news of what he has done so all may hear and believe.
-He promises to return one day and then leaves the earth to ascend back to heaven.
+Jesus turns to his disciples, instructs them to spread the news of his life, death, and resurrection so all the world may hear and believe.
+He promises to return one day and then leaves the earth, he leaves his followers, to ascend back to heaven.